teslazap/sublib1/README.md

 * **Status:** Read-only / Unmaintained Mirror

 *Disclaimer: None of the code in this repository was written by the current maintainer of this mirror.
 All credit goes to the original authors.*

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**, as originally specified by the authors on Google Code.